BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 <hr>

-#### HTML

-All HTML pages have been checked using the W3C Markup Validation Service.
-Some Errors were found in the Edit_profile.html page which relate to the fields automaticaly rendered using crispy forms.

-Some of the page urls were raising a 500 error when the validator attempted to test the page, however to avoid this, the page source code was used for testing, however the tool pointed to several small issues on some pages that were of no consequence, such as opening p tags not being found for a closing /p tag, when they were present in the code, however these issues only related to the crispy forms mentioned above.

-Please see the w3c-validation.md file for the full breakdown of the HTML W3C validation testing done for this site.
-You can click[**here**]() to reach the file.

 #### PYTHON

 The automated tool yapf has been used to assist in the erradification of linting errors in the python files throughout this application.

 All python files have been tested using pep8 online testing platform and all errors have been removed and pep8 testing has passed.
 Please see the pep8 testing file for the full breakdown of the pep8 testing done for this site.
-You can click[**here**](./README/pep-8_testing.md) to reach the file.
+You can click [**here**](https://github.com/BrianStritch/Brian-Stritch-P5-BS_Auto_parts/blob/main/README/pep8.md) to reach the file.

 #### JavaScript